 1 For the detailed BSc Final Qualifications see the separate document 'BSc Final Qualifications TU Delft Aerospace Engineering', April 2006.

 Article 5 - Admission to the programme

-In order to obtain admission, the student must meet the criteria laid down in Section 2 of the Student Charter (central part).
+In order to obtain admission, the student must meet the criteria laid down in Chapter 2 "Entrance and admission" and Appendix 1 "Policy on fees and enrolment" of the Student Charter (main part).